Entries categorized as ‘One Man's Diagnosis of Biz Caz Blues’

 “O.K., O.K.
 I’ll tell you but this doesn’t go beyond this room.
 You must promise met that.
 If this theory is true, which I hope it’s not, it will disrupt the entire order of things as they now are.
 Do you understand me?”

-Categories: One Man's Diagnosis of Biz Caz Blues
+One Man’s Diagnosis of Biz Caz Blues, Part 4: He’s Not Alone

 I sat down in the psychiatrist’s chair and opened up to him about my problems–fatigue, depression, low sex drive.